Start your free 3-day trial β€” no credit card required, full access included

 Soundsettings

-Note: Surgical procedures on the right retroperitoneum are more difficult than on the left side because enlargement of the liver, obesity and barrel chest may make visualization and control of the surgical field quite difficult.
+Note: Surgical procedures on the right retroperitoneum are more challenging than on the left side, as liver enlargement, obesity, or a barrel chest can significantly complicate the positioning of the surgical site.

 Video